Chatswood Location - teachers

 Benjamin is an experienced educator of over 10 years, combining a teaching method of theory, aural training and creative music thought into lessons for comprehensive learning.

-Kenneth He (On Leave) - Cello
+(On Leave) Mr Kenneth He - Cello

 Kenneth He started cello at age 11 learning under Patrick Murphy at the Australian Institute of Music.
 Later on, he went on to complete his high school education at the King’s School on music scholarship, achieving high grades for music performance and ATCL with distinction.
 He has extensive experience performing with Orchestras, Ensembles and as a soloist.
 His hobbies include editing, composing and performing his own media projects with his brother.